whynotmax/whynotmax/README.md

 - [RedisQ](https://github.com/whynotmax/RedisQ): A simple minecraft server queue system built with gradle and redisson.
 1.19+
 - [password-strength-checker](https://github.com/whynotmax/password-strength-checker): The "password-strength-checker" is a Python tool that evaluates password strength based on multiple criteria to help users create more secure passwords.
-- [LibraryManagemenrSystem](https://github.com/whynotmax/LibraryManagementSystem): Simple console interface for libraries built in Java.
+- [LibraryManagementSystem](https://github.com/whynotmax/LibraryManagementSystem): Simple console interface for libraries built in Java.
 It's around two years old as I used it for learning purposes.
+- mcrealms.gg: My own minehut oriented approach with own minigames.
+Users can create custom realms, install mods and or plugins, and more.
+This will be a private project for now, yet to decide if I want to make it public or not.

 ## Connect with Me